flare-foundation/songbird-state-connector-protocol/specs/scProtocol/verification-workflow.md

 ## Implementing the smart contract

 The smart contract that uses the State Connector protocol has to specify which attestation types it supports and what data (attestation proofs) a user has to provide in order to use the services of the smart contract.
-The smart contract can use the [verification contract](/specs/attestations/verification-contract.md) for the supported attestation types that can be generated using the [Flare Connector Utils tool](/specs/attestations/cli.md#verification-contracts).

 Back: [State Connector contract](/specs/scProtocol/state-connector-contract.md) |
 Next: [Attestation provider](/specs/scProtocol/attestation-provider.md) |